prrvchr/eMailerOOo/README.md

 In the meantime, if you still want to use your Google account as sender, proceed as follows:
 - Create a connection configuration with your account of your internet access provider (for example: myaccount@att.net).
 Note the connection settings used.
 - Pass your computer in offline mode (without internet connection).
-- Create a connection configuration with your Google account and enter the connection parameters of your access provider.
+- Create a connection configuration with your Google account and enter the connection settings of your access provider, noted precedently.

 #### Account selection: